miles-rusch-berkeley/opu-model/README.md

 We have discussed some design points in which the performance metrics have simple expressions.
 This model estimates the performance metrics over arbitrary matrix dimensions K, M, N, datatype, number of matrix registers, and instruction parameters such as $v_l$, $m_l$, and $k_c$.
 The model also includes dependence on micro-architectural parameters such as cache size, buffering, etc.

-For example usage, see dataflow_model.ipynb
+For example usage, see jupyter notebooks (.ipynb)

 ## Reference
 [1] F. G. Van Zee and T. M. Smith, “Implementing high-performance complex matrix multiplication,” ACM Transactions on Mathematical Software, 2016